Five Pillars of Islam: Third Pillar: Zakat (Almsgiving)

 The Third Pillar of Islam is Zakāt, or alms giving or charity.
 Zakat means purification which indicates that a payment makes the rest of one's wealth legally and religiously pure.
-By following this pillar, Muslims have to deduct certain amount of their wealth to support the Islamic community, and it usually about 2.5% of an individual’s wealth.
+By following this pillar, Muslims have to deduct certain amount of their wealth to support the Islamic community — usually about 2.5% of their wealth.
 This practice is not found in the Quran but rather in the hadith.
 The tax is used to take good care of the holy places and mosques in the individual's specific Muslim community or to give assistance to those in need or who are impoverished.
 The word zakāt can be defined as purification and growth because it allows an individual to achieve balance and encourages new growth.
 The principle of knowing that all things belong to God is essential to purification and growth.
 Zakāt is obligatory for all Muslims who are able to do so.
 It is the personal responsibility of each Muslim to ease the economic hardship of others and to strive towards eliminating inequality.
 Zakāt consists of spending a portion of one's wealth for the benefit of the poor or needy, such as debtors or travelers.
 A Muslim may also donate more as an act of voluntary charity (sadaqah), rather than to achieve additional divine reward.
 Also, Muslims are required to give back to the poor, specifically through financial support, on the streets in addition to the Zakāt.
 Zakāt shows how the Islam faith impacts the financial situation of a believer, drawing into all aspects of life.

 There are five principles that should be followed when giving the zakāt: